 As a code of practice for design installation and maintenance, this British Standard takes the form of guidance and recommendations for fire protection.
 It should not be quoted as if it were a specification and particular care should be taken to ensure that claims of compliance are not misleading.

-Compliance with fire safety regulations as set out in the RRO (Regulatory Reform Order) is only achieved by following a checklist of regular maintenance checks that are also clearly documented in a fire safety log book.
+Compliance with fire safety regulations as set out in the FSO (Regulatory Reform Fire Safety Order) is only achieved by following a checklist of regular maintenance checks that are also clearly documented in a fire safety log book.

 Some of these inspections include those that must be carried out by the ‘user’ which will normally fall under the remit of the ‘responsible individual’, and inspections and maintenance that must be completed by a ‘competent’ person, which is usually a trained engineer.